-100-Meter Dash
+100-Meter Dash 1600-Meter Run 400-Meter Dash 200-Meter Dash 800-Meter Run 400-Meter Relay 1600-Meter Relay

-1600-Meter Run This order is given for

-400-Meter Dash your information in selecting

-200-Meter Dash your participation in
+This order is given for your information in selecting your participation in Track events.

-800-Meter Run Track events.

-400-Meter Relay 1600-Meter Relay

 Contestants should select events carefully so they will not be competing in a back-to-back situation; i.e., 400-Meter Relay followed by 1600-Meter Relay.